Main types of phytocenoses. Description of forest phytocenoses. Quantitative relationships between species

 The state of seedlings and undergrowth, their number per unit area is the most important indicator of phytocenosis.

-The regeneration of the forest stand is assessed on five plots of 2x2 m, located in an envelope in the corners and in the center of the trial plot.
+The regeneration of the forest stand is assessed on five 2x2 m plots, located in an envelope in the corners and in the center of the trial plot.
 For each breed, the number of specimens of undergrowth and seedlings of different ages is determined separately.
 Then the average is calculated.
-Undergrowth with a height of more than 1.5 m is taken into account throughout the trial plot.
+Undergrowth with a height of more than 1.5 m is taken into account throughout the entire sample area.

-Accounting for the undergrowth provides for an assessment of the species composition, crown density, and the nature of distribution over the trial plot.
-The closeness of the crowns of the undergrowth is determined, as for the main stand, in fractions of a unit or as a percentage.
+Accounting for undergrowth involves assessing the species composition, crown density, and the nature of distribution over the sample plot.
+The crown density of the undergrowth is determined, as for the main tree stand, in fractions of one or as a percentage.

-The total projective cover of the soil with grass-shrub cover is defined as the percentage of the area occupied by the projections of the above-ground parts of plants - grasses and shrubs.
-Mixed forests are characterized by the highest species saturation, the main components of which are light coniferous and small-leaved tree species.
-In such forest communities, thanks to the transparent crowns, favorable conditions are created for the development of shrubs and herbaceous vegetation.
-The aspect of phytocenosis consists of the most striking features of the structure of phytocenosis: the abundance of any species, its density, color, dominance by tiers.
+The total projective cover of soil with grass and shrubs is determined as the percentage of the area occupied by projections of above-ground parts of plants - grasses and shrubs.
+Characterized by the greatest species saturation mixed forests, the main components of which are light coniferous and small-leaved tree species.
+In such forest communities, thanks to the see-through crowns, favorable conditions are created for the development of shrub and herbaceous vegetation.
+The aspect of a phytocenosis consists of the most striking features of the structure of a phytocenosis: the abundance of a species, its density, color, dominance in tiers.

-In phytocenoses, there is often no uniformity; mosaicity is noted in the form of individual spots, curtains.
-This applies to both arboreal and terrestrial herbaceous layers.
-This phenomenon is synusia- is determined by the conditions of the microrelief, illumination, soil type, hydrological conditions.
-When describing a phytocenosis, each synusia is evaluated by its size, configuration, and order of placement on the relief.
+In phytocenoses there is often no homogeneity; there is a mosaic pattern in the form of individual spots and clumps.
+This applies to both the arboreal and terrestrial herbaceous layers.
+This phenomenon is sinusia- determined by microrelief conditions, lighting, soil type, hydrological conditions.
+When describing a phytocenosis, each synusia is assessed by size, configuration, and order of placement on the terrain.

-The species composition of plants is described in the form of Russian and Latin names, here they distinguish ecological and biological groups - one-, two-, perennials, forest, forest-meadow, steppe species, weeds and others, as well as shrubs, semi-shrubs, grasses.
+The species composition of plants is described in the form of Russian and Latin names; ecological and biological groups are also distinguished here - one-, two-, perennials, forest, forest-meadow, steppe species, weeds and others, as well as shrubs, subshrubs, herbs.

-abundance is an estimate of the number of a particular species in a community.
-In geobotany, the scale of the Danish botanist Drude is usually used, which is based on a visual assessment of the abundance of each species in a phytocenosis.
-A more accurate, but more time-consuming method for estimating abundance is the method of recalculating individuals of a species per unit area.
-Abundance can also be estimated by the weight method.
+Abundance is an estimate of the number of wasp species in a community.
+In geobotany, they usually use the scale of the Danish botanist Dru-de, based on an eye assessment of the abundance of each species in the phytocenosis.
+A more accurate, but more labor-intensive method for assessing abundance is the method of counting individuals of a species per unit area.
+An estimate of abundance can also be given by the weight method.

 The Drude scale includes six levels of abundance:

-Socialis (Soc) - plants are joined by above-ground parts, forming a common background, background plants;
+Socialis (Soc) - plants close together with above-ground parts, forming a general background, background plants;

 Copiosus2 (Cop2) - quite a lot of plants, scattered;